EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  of the diet (Nielsen et al., 2018; Pankhurst et al., 1997; Walter et al.,1991).

- Thus, the objectives of this review are: 1- to gather all the information currently available regarding the trophic resources used by soil microarthropods, 2- to describe the known trophic relationships and potential diets of these soil microarthropods at the family taxonomic level or lower, and 3- to establish the current status of knowledge, skews in the available information.
+ Thus, the objectives of this review are: 1) to gather all the information currently available regarding the trophic resources used by soil microarthropods, 2) to describe the known trophic relationships and potential diets of these soil microarthropods at different taxonomic levels (from family to species), and 3) to establish the current status of knowledge skews in the available information.

 ## Materials and methods